3191110276/intro-to-kubernetes/6_Auto_Scaling/solutions/challenge1/README.md

                  memory: 100Mi
 ```

 Our Service definition will remain unchanged.
-We can now apply this ReplicaSet to update our Pods:
+We can now apply this ReplicaSet to update our Pods by executing the following command from within the current folder:

 ```
 kubectl apply -f rs-limit-memory.yml